 One of the undisputed titans of modern jazz, Charlie “Bird” Parker is still a household name whether you’ve heard the man’s music or not.
 Hopefully, you’ve heard at least some of his stuff.

-- One of the all-time great jazz lineups is featured here.
-On top of the title pair’s extraordinary sax-trumpet interplay, the band is filled out by Thelonious Monk on piano and a ferocious drumming performance from Buddy Rich.
-Perhaps the most memorable song is the highly-energetic “Leap Frog,” boasting dazzling solo trade-offs between Bird and Diz above Monk’s off-minor chords, all anchored by a fiery backbeat from Rich.
-But perhaps the best is “Bloomdido,” the leadoff: one of the most influential songs in Parker’s repertoire.
+- This compilation features one of the all-time great jazz lineups.
+On top of the title pair’s extraordinary sax-trumpet interplay, the rest of the band is filled out by Thelonious Monk on piano and a ferocious drumming performance from Buddy Rich.
+The most memorable song is the highly-energetic “Leap Frog,” boasting dazzling solo trade-offs between Bird and Diz above Monk’s off-minor chords, while anchored by a fiery backbeat from Rich.
+But the best song is “Bloomdido,” the leadoff: one of the most influential songs in Parker’s repertoire.